-1. Efforts on sustainability
+1. Efforts on Sustainability

-MHC believes that Efforts toward sustainability-among them, protecting the global environment, respecting human rights, and embracing diversity-are an essential responsibility to society that corporations should fulfill.
+The MHC Group believes that efforts toward sustainability-among them, protecting the global environment, respecting human rights, and embracing diversity-are an essential responsibility to society that corporations should fulfill.
 To continue to survive, corporations must pursue long-term growth while gaining the trust of their stakeholders by engaging in business activities that seek to resolve environmental, social, and economic issues.

 With this fundamental understanding, and to lead and promote sustainability-based management, MHC established a Sustainability Committee to better contribute to the realization of a sustainable and prosperous future.
 The Sustainability Committee is an advisory body to the Executive Committee, and aims to lead and promote sustainability efforts in a way that is unified with the management strategies.
-The Sustainability Committee is chaired by the Head of the Corporate & Strategic Planning Division, and its members comprise Executive Officers in charge of business departments and the corporate center, including the President & CEO.
-The committee implements a wide range of activities-including checking the progress of activities and the level of achievement of targets in non-financial sectors, deliberating over new activities, and discussing non-financial indicators-and reports the results to the Executive Committee and the Board of Directors.
+The Sustainability Committee is chaired by the Head of the Corporate & Strategic Planning Division, and its members comprise Executive Officers in charge of business departments and the Corporate Center, including the President & CEO.
+The committee implements a wide range of activities-including checking the progress of activities and the level of achievement of targets in non-financial areas, deliberating over new activities, and discussing non-financial indicators-and reports the results to the Executive Committee and the Board of Directors.

-As described in [Materiality] (page 26), MHC has identified the materiality issues as priority key challenges which must be addressed to achieve the sustainable development of the Group.
-The Basic Sustainability Policy consists of and integrates "Our Mission", "Our Vision", and the materiality.
-In light of the significance of these materiality issues, the Group will proceed with effective management and business activities aimed at solving the issues.
+MHC has identified the materiality issues (page 27) as priority key challenges which must be addressed to achieve the sustainable development of the Group.
+The Basic Sustainability Policy consists of and integrates "Our Mission", "Our Vision," and the materiality.
+In light of the significance of these materiality issues, the Group will proceed with effective management and business activities aimed at solving the issues, such as by proceeding with the reduction of greenhouse gas emissions across the entire supply chain towards achieving a decarbonized society and eliminating the risk of human rights violation by using a human rights due diligence system.